ClifordSly/SQL_PROJECT_DATA_JOB_ANALYSIS/README.md

 For my deep dive into data analyst job market, I harnessed the power of several key tools:

-**- SQL:** The backbone of my analysis, allowin me to query the database and unearth critical insights.
+**SQL:** The backbone of my analysis, allowin me to query the database and unearth critical insights.

-**- PostgreSQL:** The chosen database management  system, ideal for handling the job posting data.
+**PostgreSQL:** The chosen database management  system, ideal for handling the job posting data.

-**- Visual Studio Code:** My go to for database management  and executing SQL queries.
+**Visual Studio Code:** My go to for database management  and executing SQL queries.

-**- Git and GitHub:** Essential for version control and sharing my SQL scripts and analysis, ensuring collaboration and project tracking.
+**Git and GitHub:** Essential for version control and sharing my SQL scripts and analysis, ensuring collaboration and project tracking.

 # The Analysis
 Each query for this project aimed at investiating specific aspects of the data analyst job market.